Draft horse showing: United States and Canada

-Belgians, Percherons and Clydesdales tend to be the dominant breeds seen at North American draft horse shows.
+In the United States and Canada, the most common breeds shown are the Belgian and Percheron.
+Other breeds include the Clydesdale, Shire, Suffolk Punch, and American Cream.
 The cost of a draft horse depends on the level of competition at which an exhibitor would like to compete.
 If an exhibitor would like to compete at the highest level, receiving first place honors at the toughest shows, a great horse could cost anywhere from $10,000 to $50,000, with the most expensive horse sold at public auction costing $112,500.
 A draft horse shown as a hobby and competing only at local or county fairs would start at approximately $1,000.

 A harness exhibitor uses appropriate equipment for driving, beginning with a truck and trailer to haul the draft horses to the show.
 A show harness, a show wagon, and a show cart must be purchased as well.
 These three items are only used in the arena while a hitch is performing.
 Another set of work harness and a practice wagon is used at home for training.
 Along with the costly equipment, decorations that are put up at the draft horse shows and miscellaneous tack items must also be obtained.

 A hitch is judged the moment it enters the arena.
 Usually, there is only one judge for all the hitches in an entire horse show, and it is usually a different judge than the halter classes.
 The hitches are judged on a variety of aspects including physical conditioning of the horses, conformation, hoof size, cleanliness and quality of turnout, movement of the horses, quality of action, manners and how well the horses work together as a team and as a hitch as a whole.
 The presentation and soundness of the wagon is also evaluated, as well as the drivers ability to drive the hitch.

 There is no standard or uniform set of rules.
 All judges have their own opinion on what they like, putting more emphasis on certain aspects than others do.
 This is what makes draft horse showing so unique; the outcome of a show can never be predicted.